SpaceX launches 4 amateurs on private Earth-circling trip

 Though the capsule is automated, the four Dragon riders spent six months training for the flight to cope with any emergency.
 That training included centrifuge and fighter jet flights, launch and reentry practice in SpaceX’s capsule simulator and a grueling trek up Washington’s Mount Rainier in the snow.

-Four hours before liftoff, the four emerged from SpaceX’s huge rocket hangar four hours before liftoff, waving and blowing kisses to their families and company employees, before they were driven off to get into their sleek white flight suits.
+Four hours before liftoff, the four met with Musk before emerging from SpaceX’s huge rocket hangar, waving and blowing kisses to their families and company employees, before they were driven off to get into their sleek white flight suits.
 Once at the launch pad, they posed for pictures and bumped gloved fists, before taking the elevator up.
 Proctor danced as she made her way to the hatch.

-Unlike NASA missions, the public won’t be able to listen in, let alone watch events unfold in real time.
+Unlike NASA missions, the public won’t be able to listen in or watch events unfold in real time.
 Arceneaux hopes to link up with St. Jude patients, but the conversation won’t be broadcast live.

 SpaceX’s next private trip, early next year, will see a retired NASA astronaut escorting three wealthy businessmen to the space station for a weeklong visit.
 The Russians are launching an actress, film director and a Japanese tycoon to the space station in the next few months.